rafet2005/test-repo2/chipseq_test.md

 ```

-**Now we are ready to perform peak calling.** (10 minutes)
+**Now, we are ready to perform peak calling.** (10 minutes)

 3. **ChIP-seq peak calling.**

-First, create a directory for the output generated from MACS2 and lets call it peak:
+First, create a directory for the output generated from MACS2, and let's call it peak:

-Go to the peak directory, and run following in command window for our four bam files:
+Go to the peak directory and run the following in the command window for our four bam files:

 ```
-macs2 callpeak -t filtered_sorted_mDup.bam -c Input_control.bam –-n output_prefix 2> output.log
+macs2 callpeak -t filtered_sorted_mDup.bam -c Input_control.bam â€“-n output_prefix 2> output.log
 ```